adetaylor/webkit-wiki/Git-Config.md

 "rebasing" means updating the local branch reference to match the remote and then re-applying local commits on top of the tip of the updated branch.
 For changes which are small relative to the size of the repository, this is the cleanest method of applying local changes to an updated branch.

-"merging" means creating a new "merge commit" which has both the most recent commit from the newly updated remote and the most recent local commit as it's parents.
+"merging" means creating a new "merge commit" which has both the most recent commit from the newly updated remote and the most recent local commit as its parents.
 This technique is useful if the number and magnitude of local commits are large relative to the size of the repository.
 Note that many project explicitly ban pushing merge commits because they can make bisection and reasoning about continuous integration difficult.

 The `pull.rebase` configuration will automatically use a `rebase` workflow when running `git pull`.
-The WebKit project strongly recomends a `rebase` workflow and does not allow merge commits on `main` and other protected branches.
+The WebKit project strongly recommends a `rebase` workflow and does not allow merge commits on `main` and other protected branches.

 ### color.status/color.diff/color.branch